 LEE -- Lee senior Heamon Williams entered Friday night's game against Mount Greylock 15 points shy of 1,000 for his career.
-Williams scored 14 in the first half, so the 1,000th point was more a question of when than if.

 His teammates wasted little time, feeding him the ball in the post on the Wildcats' first possession of the third quarter.
 Williams converted a left-handed lay-up and the crowd went wild.